 New York Area Codes

-New York has 22 active area codes serving millions of residents and businesses across the state.
-From the historic area code 212 New York uses in Manhattan to newer overlays like 332 and 929, each code represents a unique region.
-Whether you’re looking for 646 area code in New York, the 718 area code New York uses for Brooklyn and Queens, or codes for upstate cities, this guide covers everything.
+New York has 22 active area codes serving millions of residents and businesses.
+From the historic 212 in Manhattan to newer overlays like 332 and 929, each code connects specific regions.
+Whether you’re identifying an unknown caller, setting up a business line, or verifying a phone number, this guide helps you understand the state’s telecommunications system.

-Need to search a specific area code right now?
+Need to search a specific code right now?

-Use our free area code lookup tool to instantly find any New York number, verify caller locations, and check coverage areas.
+Use our free lookup tool to instantly find any New York number, verify caller locations, and check coverage areas.

 Complete List of New York Area Codes (Updated 2025)

-New York currently uses 22 active area codes covering New York City, Long Island, Hudson Valley, Albany, Syracuse, Rochester, and Buffalo.
-Some regions have overlay codes to meet growing demand.
+New York uses 22 active codes across New York City, Long Island, Hudson Valley, Albany, Syracuse, Rochester, and Buffalo.
+The North American Numbering Plan assigns these codes to manage the state’s growing telecommunications demand.

-Based on the latest NANPA and New York Public Service Commission (DPS) updates for 2025.
+Based on the latest NANPA and New York Public Service Commission updates.

 NYC Area Codes by Borough